apaz-cli/apaz-cli.github.io/blog/Grifters.md

 government steps in to bail out the grifters, and still nothing of value has been produced.
 The whole thing smells suspiciously like a pump and dump, just with "accredited investors" and houses instead of NFT profile pictures on Twitter and digital coins with dogs on them.
-That is to say, they are playing with people's lives.

 More sophisticated investment vehicles do not do the world any modicum of good either.
 I'm not referring to just mortgage-backed securities.
 Finance makes up 8% of the US